yaronO/Motion-Detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Motion Detection

-This small program gets a videos and detect motions using OpenCv detector
+This small program gets a videos and detect motions using OpenCv detector.

 <!-- GETTING STARTED -->
 ## Getting Started